as-pect/as-pect/packages/core/README.md

 ## Portability

 It is possible to write `as-pect` tests that run in `jest` as well.
-The compatible functions are documented in the `init/as-pect.portable.d.ts` file and can be added to your project by using the `--portable` flag.
+The compatible functions are documented in the `@as-pect/core/types/as-pect.portable.d.ts` file and can be added to your project by using the `--portable` flag.
 Instead of using the types provided by `@types/jest`, use the portable ones provided by `as-pect`.
 This is the recommended way to setup testing when trying to write portable tests.

 ```
-npm install --save-dev jest as-pect typescript assemblyscript/assemblyscript
+npm install --save-dev jest @as-pect/cli typescript assemblyscript/assemblyscript
 npx ts-jest config:init
 npx asp --portable
 ```